 Instructor: Applied Calculus II (Spring, Summer, & Fall 2015)

 Instructor: Precalculus (Fall 2014)

 Recitation Instructor Plane Analytic Geometry and Calculus, (Fall 2013, Spring 2014)

 In Fall of 2015 I received the Purdue Mathematics Department Excellence in Teaching Award:

-Since Fall of 2016 I have been the organizer for the Purdue University Numerical Linear Algebra Group, a seminar series on matrix computations and network analysis.
+From Fall 2016 to Spring 2017 I organized and ran the Purdue University Numerical Linear Algebra Group, a seminar series on matrix computations and network analysis.
 All PUNLAG talks are recorded and uploaded to YouTube.
+The seminar webpage is here.
 You can subscribe to the Purdue Numerical Linear Algebra YouTube channel at PurdueNLA.

 I frequently give local seminar talks on topics in network analysis and numerical linear algebra (often as a part of the PUNLAG seminar mentioned above).

 Sometimes the talks are on a specific research project I'm working on.
 Often though I like to take a tool or technique that has been useful in my research and present it in

 a way that can be more broadly applied to other projects and problems that people might be interested in.
 Here are some recorded talks on optimization techniques that have been useful in my work.